db-cs-students/Pinboard-Project/README.md

 We'll start off with a basic HTML skeleton, hard-coding the elements in our wireframe, which we are going to populate with data later on in this tutorial.

 Open the `index.html` file and update the contents.
 While it is tempting to copy and paste, this will hold you back later on.
 Instead use the HTML alread present in the file.
-Read through the code below, and update the code on Repl.it with what is missing.
+Read through the code below, and update the code in the `index.html` with what is missing.

 ```html
 <!DOCTYPE html>